 One of the project’s consultants, Jeroen Nijpels, told talkRADIO that planning begin three or four years ago, when Iran was still a pariah state, but the development process was accelerated when sanctions against the country were lifted.
 Based in Luxembourg, Mr. Nijpels embodies the international complexion of the project, whose designers masterminded Universal Studios and whose rides will be supplied from countries such as Germany, Italy and France.

 The plans for Story City are imbued with a distinctly Iranian seasoning.
-In fact Mr. Nijpels says the planners are aiming primarily at the domestic market – although if international tourists want to visit, “that’s fine.”
+In fact Mr. Nijpels says the planners says the planners are aiming primarily at the domestic market – although if international tourists want to visit, “that’s fine.”

 The layout is anchored “a world expo, a cultural pavilion for Iran,” complete with a Silk Road, a Moroccan bazaar and an ancient tomb.
 There will also be the obligatory roller-coasters, flumes and ‘dark rides’ – those attractions which spook their visitors with a long, dark tunnel (assuming they aren't already spooked by the tomb).

 Nijpels says the majority of rides are aimed at families, but there will also be “a couple of rides for teenagers.”
 Education will be the central theme of the project; the planners are not only focusing on rollercoasters.
 The overall idea is to look at attractions that will help tell the story Ezam wants to tell, in a playful way.”

 At present it is unclear when the project will commence.
 Indeed there is speculation that the project has slowed down due to the changing political climate.
 When it does open though, it will shatter a few myths and could potentially underpin Iran’s mission to become a global tourist hub.

 Iran may still not have a McDonalds, but it will soon have its very own Disney World.